Long-Term Visitation Value for Deep Exploration in Sparse Reward Reinforcement Learning: Evaluation

 The challenge of this environment lies in having to select the same action (``right'') $N$ times in a row in order to receive either 1 or -1.
 Doing ``left'' even only once prevents the ship from reaching the chest.
 At the same time, the agent is discouraged from doing ``right'', since doing so along the diagonal yields an immediate penalty.
 Consequently, an $\epsilon$-greedy policy without optimistic initialization would perform poorly, as the only short-term reward it receives would discourage it from doing ``right''.
 A random policy is also highly unlikely to reach the chest.
 In particular, the probability such a policy reaches it in any given episode is $(1/2)^N$.
 Thus, the expected number of episodes before observing either the bomb or the treasure is $2^N$.
 Even for a moderate value of $N = 50$, this is an impractical number of episodes \citep{osband2019deep}.

 \paragraph{Results.} Figure \ref{fig:deepsea_res} shows the results on a grid of depth $N = 50$.
 Since this domain has a fixed horizon, the evaluation does not include the ``short vs long horizon'' comparison.
 With zero initialization, only our algorithms and bootstrapping by \citet{osband2016deep} and \citet{osband2019deep} discover all states and converge to the optimal policy within steps limit.
 Both proposed visitation-count-based (blue and orange) outperform the other two, converging twice or more as faster.
 Bootstrapped exploration with random prior (green) comes second, reproducing the results reported by \citet{osband2018randomized} and \citet{osband2019deep}.
-Results with optimistic inizialization are similar, with the main difference being that also approximate Thompson sampling by \citet{deramo2019exploiting} (purple) converges.
-Boostrapping by \citet{osband2018randomized} (green) matches the performance of visitation-count-based with UCB (blue), and the two lines almost overlap.
+Results with optimistic initialization are similar, with the main difference being that also approximate Thompson sampling by \citet{deramo2019exploiting} (purple) converges.
+Bootstrapping by \citet{osband2018randomized} (green) matches the performance of visitation-count-based with UCB (blue), and the two lines almost overlap.
 For more details about the percentage of successful trials and the percentage of states discovered by each algorithm with confidence intervals, we refer to Table \ref{tab:recap}.

-This evaluation shows that the proposed exploration outperform state-of-the-art boostrapping on domain with fixed horizon and no local optima.
+This evaluation shows that the proposed exploration outperforms state-of-the-art bootstrapping on a domain with a fixed horizon and no local optima.
 In the next sections, we investigate domains with absorbing states, i.e., that can prematurely end the episode, and distractor reward.
 In Section \ref{sssec:empirical_sample_deep}, we also present an empirical study on sample complexity on varying the deep sea depth $N$.
-Furthermore in Section \ref{sssec:visit_count_map}, we show the state visitation count at the end of the learning for the deep sea and other domains, discussing why the proposed visitation-value-based exploration achieves new state-of-the-art results.
+Furthermore, in Section \ref{sssec:visit_count_map}, we show the state visitation count at the end of the learning for the deep sea and other domains, discussing why the proposed visitation-value-based exploration achieves new state-of-the-art results.